 Council tax is a charge administered and collected by local authorities.
 It helps to pay for certain public services such as street lighting, rubbish collection, the police and fire service.
 There can be serious consequences if you receive a bill and you ignore it.

-All full-time students living in private sector accommodation should request a Student Status letter from Student Services (formally the Compass) so that the Council can assess if you are exempt from Council Tax.
+All full-time students living in private sector accommodation should request a Student Status letter from Student Services (formerly The Compass) so that the Council can assess if you are exempt from Council Tax.
 This should be handed to the Council Tax Department in your local authority as soon as possible.

 Please read our Council Tax PDF